What is the German Doll Company?

 A large figurine - 5½ inches tall

-A lamp-base - the lampstand is molded on to Bonzo's back.
+A lamp-base - the lamp stand is molded on to Bonzo's back.

 It stands 6¼ inches tall